sysadminmatmoz/website_sale/webshop_simple_open_hours/README.rst

 It creates configuration entries for setting open business hours.

-Th also overrides the cart uodate endpoint in order to check if order is passed during working hours.
+This module overrides the cart update endpoint in order to check if order is passed during working hours.

+Configuring open hours is done on the company level where you can set:

+- Timezone

+- Opening hour

+- Closing hour

+Adding to cart is only available each day between this interval set.

 Installation notes
 ==================